wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 1. Use similarity matching to take the current individuals's clinical presentation (demographics, injury characteristics, etc) and identify past patients from a reference cohort with similar characteristics.
 2. Select the N subjects from the reference cohort who are most-similar to the current patient and form a like-me sub-cohort.
-    - N could be defined by the clinician, but by default is flexible based on how closely the current patient relates to the reference cohort.
-If their clinical characteristics are very similar to the reference cohort, their sub-cohort will be larger (i.e., there are more subjects in the reference cohort similar to them).
+    - N could be defined by the clinician, but by default is flexibly chosen based on how closely the current patient relates to the reference cohort.
+A larger N is used when patients more closely reflect the reference cohort and a smaller N is used for patients with characteristics that do not closely match the reference cohort.
-    If they are not as similar to the reference cohort, their sub-cohort will be smaller (fewer subjects in the reference cohort who are similar to them, so a smaller like-me sub-cohort).
 3. Aggregate the health and recovery outcomes of subjects in the like-me sub-cohort to inform potential recovery for the current patient.
 4. Package this information together in an easy-to-use dashboard so that clinicians and patients can explore how other's "like them" recovered!